 # Watch logs for conflict resolution

-# Both nodes will converge to same data within ~30 seconds
+# Both nodes will converge within ~10-30 seconds

 Project Structure